 It is a huge problem to solve, and one with many facets and complications, but something needs to be done, action needs to be taken.
 Lives are being ruined because we have created an online world where people can hurl abuse at other people completely anonymously with little to no repercussion.
 We cannot simply stand by and watch as people rip apart the happiness and wellbeing of others just because they can.

 There is obviously a level of responsibility to be taken by us as individuals using social media platforms, we should use the report function when we see someone being nasty to someone else, we should call people out if and when we feel we are able to, we should also make a concerted effort to spread as much positivity and kindness as we can on social media platforms.
-However, the larger systematic, policy changes need to come from the social media platforms themselves.
+However, the larger systematic policy changes need to come from the social media platforms themselves.

 As I said before, it is a hugely complex issue that does not have an easy fix, especially now that we have let it become such a normalised aspect of these apps and participation in them.
-But every time an individual is driven to harming themselves, to taking their own lives because of the unchecked behaviour of a very vocal minority, these apps and their creators have blood on their hands.
+But every time an individual is driven to harm themselves, to take their own lives because of the unchecked behaviour of a very vocal minority, these apps and their creators have blood on their hands.
 They have a duty of care to the people who are using their products and we, as a society, need to hold them accountable.